jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

 Part 1 --- Read Up on Huffman Codes
 ===================================

 Read up on Huffman Codes.
 Be sure to dig deeper than just how it is used to compress data.
+Having a strong understanding of how it works will greatly help with completing the assignment.
-You will want to see how it works. `The Wikipedia page gives details <https://en.wikipedia.org/wiki/Huffman_coding>`_ but I did not find it to be all that helpful myself.
-I suggest you do some digging around online or find some YouTube videos that explain the details.
+`The Wikipedia page gives details <https://en.wikipedia.org/wiki/Huffman_coding>`_ but it is suggested to find additional resources to learn from.
+Perhaps YouTube or other online resources will prove helpful.

 Things of note related to Huffman Codes to look out for